pallets/flask/docs/patterns/packages.rst

    There are still some problems with that approach but if you want to use decorators there is no way around that.
-Check out the :ref:`becomingbig` section for some inspiration how to deal with that.
+Check out the :doc:`/becomingbig` section for some inspiration how to deal with that.

-.. _working-with-modules:

 Working with Blueprints
 -----------------------